HerveFrezza-Buet/cxsom/experiments/basic-xsom/README.md

 make view-relaxation TIMESTEP=100
 ```

-You can try any other timestep (from 0 tà 2499).
+You can try any other timestep (from 0 to 2499).
 When you are done,
 you can clean everything.

 ```